TomBugnon/deNEST/README.md

     - `weight_gain`: Scaling factor for the weight of connections **of which the considered layer is the _source_.** (default `1.0`).
 Lets one scale the weight of all outgoing connections from a layer.
-    - `scale_kernels_masks_to_extent`: Whether the kernels and masks of connections of which the considered layer is the pooling layer are considered to be expressed in 'number of units', rather than physical extent. (default `True`).
-(TODO: default to False)
-        - **Important**: Please note that by default the kernel and masks are interpreted as being expressed in 'number of units' rather than physical extent and are accordingly scaled before being passed to NEST.
     - `scale_input_weight`: Whether the weight of connections originating from an InputLayer is scaled by number of layers within an InputLayer. (default `False`) (TODO: Delete)